 The most common way to discover and buy a product on Amazon is by searching for related keywords via the main search bar.
 Amazon’s Search Algorithm will then match those keywords with the best matching products.
 In order to do this, the algorithm screens all of the information available in the product Amazon listings including titles, descriptions, prices, availability and sales history, and provides the buyer with a ranking of the most relevant offerings.
 To ensure product visibility and increase sales on Amazon, it is then important to provide relevant and complete information about your products and brands.
 Below are some guidelines that will help you optimize your Amazon product detail pages.

 One of Amazon’s competitive advantages is that it is fast and convenient.
 Your product titles should speak for themselves.
 If a shopper is not able to get a clear idea of your offering without clicking on the Amazon listing, then you have work to do.
 Make the most of the 200 characters limit that Amazon gives for product titles.
-Include descriptive information about your product, relevant keywords to get your Amazon listings indexed and don’t forget to also add some creativity to catch buyers' attention.
+Include descriptive information about your product, add some creativity to catch the buyer’s attention.
+Most importantly, don’t forget to incorporate the top search terms for the category into your titles in order to get your Amazon listings indexed higher.

 If a shopper clicks on your product you are halfway to win over the sale.
 In fact, a new buyer may want to gather some more information about your product before taking a decision.
 The product description is another key piece of information.
 It is important not to lose the potential buyer attention with unnecessary content and buzzwords.
-Instead, go straight to the point by focusing on what the product does and be consistent with the rest of the material you are going to include in the Amazon product detailed page (e.g. images).
+Instead, go straight to the point by focusing on what the product does and be consistent with the rest of the material you are going to include in the Amazon product detail page (e.g. images).
+When it comes to your word choice in your descriptions, make sure to include high volume search terms that potential customers are using to find your offerings.
+Including search terms not only shows consumers you understand their needs, but will make your listings to rank higher in search results.
 Remember: the goal of the description is to provide additional information about the product and nothing else.

 3. Bullet points should be about product features.